 That depends.
 Usually, we will perform cataract surgery on the second eye a few days to a few weeks after the first surgery has been completed.
 It varies based on the needs of the patient.
 We can discuss that with you in greater detail during the consultation process.

 Cases in Which Simultaneous Cataract Surgery Is Ideal

-If you have cataracts in both eyes and suffer from severe nearsightedness (myopia) as a result of your cataracts, it is possible for us to perform surgery on both eyes simultaneously.
+If you have cataracts in both eyes and suffer from severe nearsightedness (myopia) as a result of your cataracts, we can perform surgery on both eyes simultaneously.

-Again, this needs to be considered on a case by case basis.
-If you are interested in a simultaneous cataract surgery, we can determine if it’s ideal for you and go over the various risks and benefits involved.
+Again, this needs to be considered on a case-by-case basis.
+If you are interested in simultaneous cataract surgery, we can determine if it’s ideal for you and go over the various risks and benefits involved.